-dal tadka is cooked lentils tempered with oil or ghee fried spices along with the oil.
+dal tadka restaurant style recipe. dal tadka is one of the most popular dal recipe served in indian restaurants. basically, dal tadka is cooked lentils tempered with oil or ghee fried spices along with the oil.

-i have to admit that i simply love the dal tadka that is served at the restaurants even though we hardly eat out. so i try to recreate the restaurant magic in most of the food that i make at home. like today for example i made methi mushroom much like the famous methi murgh and it was wow.
+i have to admit that i simply love the dal tadka that is served at the restaurants even though we hardly eat out. so i try to recreate the restaurant magic in most of the food that i make at home.

 tadka or chaunk is the hindi word for tempering. in this technique the spices are fried in oil, thereby the spices release essential oils & thus changes the flavor, aroma and taste remarkably of the final dish in which the tempering is added.